Los Angeles opens newly planted park trampled in Occupy protest

-LOS ANGELES Police opened the gates to a revived Los Angeles City Hall Park Center on Thursday for the first time since November when a tent city of Occupy demonstrators turned it into a sandlot before they were evicted.
+LOS ANGELES, July 19 Police opened the gates to a revived Los Angeles City Hall Park Center on Thursday for the first time since November when a tent city of Occupy demonstrators turned it into a sandlot before they were evicted.

-But sign-waving protesters were barred from the $1 million project while local politicians and city workers held a press conference in the park.
+But sign-waving protesters were barred from the $1 million project while local politicans and city workers held a press conference in the park.

 Concrete barriers with chain-link fencing remained on the edges of the park that covers a city block and surrounds City Hall.
 Newly posted rules prohibit camping.